paulrobertlloyd/paulrobertlloyd-v3/source/_content/styleguide/components.markdown

 {% include exif.html url='/assets/images/photos/2015-03-02-olympiastadion/02.jpg' %}

 ## Figures
 The `.c-figure`{: .language-css} component class is used to annotate illustrations, diagrams, photos, code listings or provide a citation for an excerpted piece of content.
-The following examples show a section of preformatted text, a quotation and a tweet (`.c-tweet`{: .language-css}):
+The following examples show a section of preformatted text, a quotation and a tweet (`.c-tweet`{: .language-css}).

 {% figure "<cite>Jabberwocky</cite> (first verse).
 Lewis Carroll, 1832-98" %}
 <pre>